 - Test data

-Test environment decides the software and hardware conditions under which a work product is tested.
-Test environment set-up is one of the critical aspects of testing process and can be done in parallel with Test Case Development Stage.
-Test team may not be involved in this activity if the customer/development team provides the test environment in which case the test team is required to do a readiness check (smoke testing) of the given environment.
+Test Environment Setup decides the software and hardware conditions under which a work product is tested.
+It is one of the critical aspects of the testing process and can be done in parallel with the Test Case Development Phase.
+Test team may not be involved in this activity if the development team provides the test environment.
+The test team is required to do a readiness check (smoke testing) of the given environment.

 - Understand the required architecture, environment set-up and prepare hardware and software requirement list for the Test Environment.